chauhang/mlflow-torchserve-1/README.md

 ```

 ### List all deployments
-List the names of all the deployed models,which can be subsequently used in other APIs.
-For example the get deployment API can use it to get more details about a particular deployment.
+Lists the names of all the models deployed on the configured TorchServe.

 ##### CLI
 ```shell script